davidtchiu/davidtchiu.github.io/teaching/cs475/hwk3.ls2/index.md

 #### Submitting Your Assignment

 1. Commit and push your code to your Github repo.
-Make sure your repo is public (or private and accessible by me).
+Make sure your repo is public.

 2. On canvas, simply submit the URL to your Github repo.
 No other form of submission is accepted.